AvvyB/blender-multi-user/docs/getting_started/quickstart.rst

 Monitor online users
 --------------------

-One of the most vital tool is the **Online user pannel**.
-It list all connected sers information's including yours such as :
+One of the most vital tool is the **Online user panel**.
+It list all connected users information's including yours such as :

 * **Role** : if user is an admin or a regular user.
 * **Location**: Where the user is actually working.